 If you’re a first-time business owner, all the paperwork and red tape might seem like an impossible hurdle to surmount.
 Our detailed checklist will keep you in the know regarding the most important steps of your entrepreneurial journey, and help you prevent taking the wrong ones.

 Limited Company 101

 Otherwise known as “a private company limited by shares”, a Limited Company is by far the most common corporate structure in Ireland, as well as in other countries of the Commonwealth.

 In layman’s terms, registering a Limited Company means that directors and shareholders can be held liable only for the capital they invested in the company.
 In other words, their personal assets won’t be affected in case of a corporate loss.

 So, a Limited Company has shared capital, limited liability, and meets audit exemption criteria.

 However, since there are different corporate structures available, it’s essential to opt for the one that’s best for your particular field and goals.
-Apply for this webinar, which can help you make the right decision and take your business idea to the next level.
+Register now for Accountant Online’s Startup Webinar to get free advice before setting up a company in Ireland.